Mission & Objectives

 Publish papers, reports, patents and/or technical presentations at local, national, international meetings or within the professional organization/company that they are affiliated with.

 Continue to improve their technical skills, knowledge and understanding through continuing education, pursuit of advanced degrees, and/or pursuit of professional license in their chosen profession.

 Expected Student Outcomes for B.S. in Chemical Engineering

 The graduates of the B.S. degree program in Chemical Engineering Program at USF will demonstrate that they have:

-(l) an ability to analyze the hazards associated with chemical, physical and biological processes.
+(abet 8) Students will demonstrate ability to analyze the hazards associated with chemical, physical and/or biological processes.